R4ND3LL/EntityFrameworkRuler/docs/EntityFrameworkRuler.md

 ```
 EntityFrameworkRuler.Generator.RuleGenerator
 ```
-### To Apply rules to an EF Core model, use the following class:
+### To Apply rules to an existing EF Core model, use the following class:
 ```
 EntityFrameworkRuler.Applicator.RuleApplicator
 ```